Internet café: India

-In 2008, there were 180,000 cyber cafes in India but by 2017, it declined to 50,000, one of primary reasons for decline was rules of IT Act, which caused licensing issues and other restrictions.
+In 2008, there were 180,000 cyber cafes in India but by 2017, it declined to 50,000.
+One of the primary reasons for their decline was rules of the IT Act, which caused licensing issues and other restrictions.

 Indonesia

-According to APWKomitel (Association of Community Internet Center), there are 5,000 Internet cafés in urban Indonesian cities in 2006 providing computer/printer/scanner rentals, training, PC gaming and Internet access/rental to people without computer or internet access.
+According to APWKomitel (Association of Community Internet Center), there were 5,000 Internet cafés in urban Indonesian cities in 2006 providing computer/printer/scanner rentals, training, PC gaming and Internet access/rental to people without computer or internet access.
 The website also contains a directory listing some of these warnet/telecenter/gamecenter in Indonesia.
 In urban areas, the generic name is warnet (or warung Internet) and in rural areas the generic name is telecenter.
 Warnets/netcafes are usually privately owned as bottom-up initiatives, while telecenters in rural villages are typically government or donor-funded as top-down financing.
 Information on netcafe/warnet in Indonesia can also be found in a book titled: Connected for Development: Indonesian Case study.